BenjaminHoegh/ParsedownExtended/.github/CONTRIBUTING.md

 - `In progress` - Issue there are currently been working on
 - `Invalid` - Issues where no actions are needed or possible.
 The issue is either fixed, addressed better by other
 - `Investigation` - Issues that require further investigation
-- `meta` - Issues with the project itself or our GitHub repository.
+- `Meta` - Issues with the project itself or our GitHub repository.
 - `Need more info` - Issues that require further conversation to figure out how to proceed or what action steps are needed.
 - `On hold` - Issues where no actions are needed or possible.
 The issue is either fixed, addressed better by other
 - `Question` - Issues that require further conversation to figure out how to proceed or what action steps are needed